What are web push notifications?

 A well-designed web push notification never misses out on having a strong CTA which clearly communicates the intended action to be taken by the user.

 Here’s an example of a perfect web push notification sent by Glow & Lovely Careers to its women learners:

 See how Zivame, an online lingerie retailer, used web-push and web pop-ups to increase conversions.

 Importance of web push notifications

 1. Easy to set up

 You either go for a web push service provider which sets up your account in a jiffy (really).
 Or, you go the hard way, but yet relatively easy, of manual implementation in your web-app.
 And even if you go the hard way, your web push notifications will be up and running in less than a day.
 Read- How to add Chrome Push Notifications to a Web App

 2. It kills the need of having an app just to send notifications

-- Launching and marketing an app is real capital intensive. (there are 2.2 mn+ apps on play store already)
+- Launching and marketing an app is real capital intensive and you need to have an in-depth idea of the precise mobile app metrics that can make or break your mobile marketing. (there are 2.2 mn+ apps on play store already)